You have probably already heard of the microbiota and more precisely the intestinal microbiota?

 The skin flora will interest us in this article.
 You will be able to discover why you have unsightly pimples that appear according to the periods for example, and discover the most effective food supplements for the skin .

-Our intestinal microbiota is made up of so-called “dominant” species such as Clostridium, Eubacterium, Bifidobacterium which are beneficial bacteria strong> for our health.
+Our intestinal microbiota is composed of so-called “dominant” species such as Clostridium, Eubacterium, Bifidobacterium which are bacteria beneficial for our health.
 They contribute to intestinal comfort for example.

 It is also composed of so-called “rare and transient” species such as Streptococcus, Escherichia Coli which are bacteria that do not remain in the body as their name suggests. noted.
 They are generally pathogenic.